Kuchto47/jablotron-microservice-assignment/README.md

 ### Executing tests

-* Unit tests can be ran using this command (NO TEST SO FAR)
+* Unit tests can be ran using this command (NO TESTS SO FAR)
 ```
 npm run test
 ```